Exhumation and reburial of Richard III of England: Bones

-An osteological examination of the bones by Jo Appleby showed them to be in generally good condition and largely complete except for the missing feet, which may have been destroyed by Victorian building work.
+An osteological examination of the bones showed them to be in generally good condition and largely complete except for the missing feet, which may have been destroyed by Victorian building work.
 It was immediately apparent that the body had suffered major injuries, and further evidence of wounds was found as the skeleton was cleaned.
 The skull shows signs of two lethal injuries; the base of the back of the skull had been completely cut away by a bladed weapon, which would have exposed the brain, and another bladed weapon had been thrust through the right side of the skull, striking the inside of the left side through the brain.
 Elsewhere on the skull, a blow from a pointed weapon had penetrated the crown of the head.
 Bladed weapons had clipped the skull and sheared off layers of bone, without penetrating it.
 Other holes in the skull and lower jaw were found to be consistent with dagger wounds to the chin and cheek.
-The multiple wounds on the king’s skull indicated that he was not wearing his helmet at the time, which he may have either removed or lost when he was on foot after his horse had become stuck in the marsh.
+The multiple wounds on the skull indicated that the man was not wearing his helmet at the time, which he may have either removed or lost when he was on foot after his horse had become stuck in the marsh.
 One of his right ribs had been cut by a sharp implement, as had the pelvis.
 There was no evidence of the withered arm that afflicted the character in William Shakespeare's play Richard III.

 Taken together, the injuries appear to be a combination of battle wounds, which were the cause of death, followed by post-mortem humiliation wounds inflicted on the corpse.
 The body wounds show that the corpse had been stripped of its armour, as the stabbed torso would have been protected by a backplate and the pelvis would have been protected by armour.
 The wounds were made from behind on the back and buttocks while they were exposed to the elements, consistent with the contemporary descriptions of Richard's naked body being tied across a horse with the legs and arms dangling down on either side.
 There may have been further flesh wounds not apparent from the bones.